Tarrasch/ravens-test/README.markdown

 We notice two interesting things.

   1. The program naturally don't have any way to give mnemonic names to the shape.
-It doesn't need to, because it only needs to when shapes are different.
+It doesn't need to, because it only needs to know when if they are different.
   2. It has filtered out irrelevant properties.
-For instance 'rotation' isn't relevant to the second problem.
+For instance `'rotation'` isn't relevant to the second problem.

 ## Solution Overview